Español

 • Keep important documents at the ready (identification, additional insurance company contact information, vehicle registration, health plan information, et cetera)

-• Charge your phone and bring it with whenever you hit the road
+• Charge your phone and bring it with you whenever you hit the road

 • Keep loose items in the center console or glove box, and not on the seats where they can get lost or fly around in an accident